jklq/bug-tracker/README.md

 ## Todo

-- Fix errror where if you have a cookie that appears logged in in the session, you cant log in, even if the user does not actually exist
+- Fix error where if you have a cookie that appears logged in in the session, you cant log in, even if the user does not actually exist

 ## Inspiration